awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 ## Limitations on using Amazon Redshift as a target for AWS Database Migration Service<a name="CHAP_Target.Redshift.Limitations"></a>

-When using an Amazon Redshift database as a target, AWS DMS doesn't support the following:
+The following limitations apply when using an Amazon Redshift database as a target:
++ Don’t enable versioning for the S3 bucket you use as intermediate storage for your Amazon Redshift target\.
+If you need S3 versioning, use lifecycle policies to actively delete old versions\.
+Otherwise, you might encounter endpoint test connection failures because of an S3 `list-object` call timeout\.
+To create a lifecycle policy for an S3 bucket, see [ Managing your storage lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html)\.
+To delete a version of an S3 object, see [ Deleting object versions from a versioning\-enabled bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/DeletingObjectVersions.html)\.
 + The following DDL is not supported:

   ```